DhananjayAshok/UnityHelpers/PlayerController/README.md

 We can add lingering momentum to make movement more realistic, specifically when jumping through the air (if we can't move much in mid-air)

 Track the momentum of the player in a Vector3 object, and use it to add to the final velocity.
+Clamp the magnitude to make sure it doesn't blow up on you.
 ```
 Vector3 momentum;
 velocity = velocity + (1-dampingFactor) * momentum;
+velocity = Vector3.ClampMagnitude(velocity, maximumSpeed); // Clamp the velocity to the maximum speed
 momentum = velocity;
 ```